giovannizotta/circular/README.md

 # circular [![Tests](https://github.com/giovannizotta/circular/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/giovannizotta/circular/actions/workflows/tests.yml) ![GitHub](https://img.shields.io/github/license/giovannizotta/circular)

-`circular` is a Core Lightning plugin that helps lightning nodes rebalance their channels.
+`circular` is a Core Lightning plugin that helps routing nodes rebalance their channels in the most efficient way possible.

-It optimizes on **fees**, and it's designed to be used by routing nodes who do not need reliability in their payments and just want to rebalance their channels at the cheapest possible rate.
+It features a custom pathfinding algorithm that takes into account liquidity information and failed payments in order to optimize channel rebalancing.
+Circular is designed to be used by routing nodes who do not need reliability in their payments, and makes it easy to rebalance large amounts between channels.
-It features a custom pathfinding algorithm that remembers liquidity information about the graph thanks to failed payments.
-Initially it doesn't know anything about the graph, but it will learn about it as it fails payments.

-`circular` makes it easy to rebalance large amounts between your channels.
-Pathfinding is deterministic and straightforward.
-When there is a payment failure, the failing channel will be marked as unusable for that kind of amount until it is refreshed.
-Instead, if there is a success the information doesn't change, so if you issue the same command another time it will find the same successful route thanks to determinism in pathfinding. **Shorter routes are prioritized.**
+> :warning: `circular` needs `allow-deprecated-apis=true` in order to run, at least until `glightning` gets brought under the CLN repo.
+Also, it might not be feasible to run `circular` if your device is too weak.
+A good test is to see how long `time lightning-cli listchannels > /dev/null` takes to run: if it takes more than 60s `circular` won't be able to start.

 ## Features
 * Lightweight